 (noun) The learning process by which old behaviors are replaced by new ones.

-(noun) A theory of social movements that argues success movements gain traction by acquiring and successfully using resources to their advantage to achieve their goals.
+(noun) A theory of social movements, arguing that for movements to gain traction, they must acquire and successfully use (mobilize) resources to their advantage to achieve their goals.

 (noun) Any individual that answers questions during an interview or replies to a survey.